armadaproject/armada-spark/docs/architecture.md

   launch. `armada-spark` only supports static Executors at the moment.
 - `--conf spark.kubernetes.container.image=armada-spark` lets us know what container image `ArmadaSparkSubmit` should use for the Driver and Executors.
-- `--conf spark.armada.lookouturl=http://localhost:30000` gives the lookout
+- `--conf spark.armada.lookouturl=http://localhost:30000` gives the Lookout
     URL so we can easily find the results of jobs submitted to Armada.
 - `--conf spark.armada.clusterSelectors="armada-spark=true"` helps Armada pick
     a specific kubernetes cluster to use in order to shedule Executors and